parallel-fs-utils/fs-drift/README.md

 Inputs:

--t|--top-directory
+--top-directory

-where fs-drift puts all its files.
+Default: /tmp/foo -- where fs-drift puts all its files.
 Since the design center for fs-drift is distributed filesystems, we don't support multiple top-level directories.
-However, you can run multiple instances of fs-drift with different top-level directories and aggregate the results yourself.(default '/tmp/foo')
+However, you can run multiple instances of fs-drift with different top-level directories and aggregate the results yourself.

--S|--starting-gun-file

-When run in distributed mode, fs-drift processes wait until they see this file before the run actually starts.
-This allows fs-drift to synchronize start and stop of testing across systems, crucial for result aggregation across processes.(default None)

--o|--operation-count

-How many operations fs-drift should attempt.
-Note that this includes operations that abort with an expected system call error, such as create of a file that already exists.(default 0)

--d|--duration
+--json-output

+Default: None -- if specified, this is the path where JSON counters are output to.

+--duration

-Generally it's best to specify test duration in seconds instead of operation count.(default 1)
+Default: 1 -- specify test duration in seconds

--f|--max-files
+--max-files

-Set a limit on the maximum number of files that can be accessed by fs-drift.
+Default: 20 -- Set a limit on the maximum number of files that can be accessed by fs-drift.
 This allows us to run tests where we use a small fraction of the filesystem's space.
-To fill up a filesystem, just specify a --max-files and a mean file size such that the product is much greater than the filesystem's space.(default 20)

--s|--max-file-size-kb

-Set a limit on maximum file size in KB.
-File size is randomly generated and can be much less than this.(default 10)

--r|--max-record-size-kb

-Set a limit on maximum record size in KB.
-Record (I/O transfer) size is randomly generated and can be much less than this.(default 1)

--R|--max-random-reads

-Set a limit on how many random reads in a row are done to a file per random read op.(default 2)

--W|--max-random-writes

-Set a limit on how many random writes in a row can be done to a file per random write op.(default 2)

--Y|--fsyncs

-If true, allows fsync() call to be done every so often when files are written.
-Value is probability in percent. (default 20)

--y|--fdatasyncs

-If true, allows fdatasync() call to be done every so often when files are written.
-Value is probability in percent. (default 10)

--T|--response-times

-If true, save response time data to a .csv file.
-First value is number of seaconds after start of the test.
-Second value is number of seconds the operation lasted.
-Response times for different operations are separated. (default False)

--l|--levels

-How many directory levels will be used. (default 2)

--D|--dirs-per-level

-How many directories per level will be used. (default 3)

--w|--workload-table

-Provide a user-specified workload table controlling the mix of random operations.(default None)

--i|--report-interval

-Report counters over a user-specified interval. (default 0)

--+D|--random-distribution

-By default, filename access frequency is random uniform, but with this parameter set to "gaussian" you can create a non-uniform distribution of file access.
-This is useful for caching and cache tiering systems. (default 'uniform')

--+v|--mean-velocity

-By default, a non-uniform random filename distribution is stationary over time, but with this parameter you can make the mean "move" at a specified velocity (i.e. the file number mean will shift by this much for every operation, modulo the maximum number of files. (default 0.0)

--+d|--gaussian-stddev

-For gaussian filename distribution, this parameter controls with width of the bell curve.
-As you increase this parameter past the cache space in your caching layer, the probability of a cache hit will go down. (default 1000.0)

--+c|--create_stddevs-ahead

-This parameter is for cache tiering testing.
+To fill up a filesystem, just specify a --max-files and a mean file size such that the product is much greater than the filesystem's space.

+--max-file-size-kb

+Default: 10 - Set a limit on maximum file size in KB.
+File size is randomly generated and can be much less than this.

+--max-record-size-kb

+Default: 1 - Set a limit on maximum record size in KB.
+Record (I/O transfer) size is randomly generated and can be much less than this.

+--max-random-reads

+Default: 2 -- Set a limit on how many random reads in a row are done to a file per random read op.

+-max-random-writes

+Default: 2 -- Set a limit on how many random writes in a row can be done to a file per random write op.

+--fsync-pct

+Default: 20 -- If true, allows fsync() call to be done every so often when files are written.
+Value is probability in percent.

+--fdatasync-pct

+Default: 10 -- If true, allows fdatasync() call to be done every so often when files are written.
+Value is probability in percent.

+--response-times

+Default: False -- If true, save response time data for each thread to a .csv file.
+Each record in this file contains 2 comma-separated floating-point values.
+The first value is number of seconds after start of the test.
+The second value is number of seconds the operation lasted.
+Response times for different operations are separated.

+--levels

+Default: 2 -- How many directory levels will be used.

+--dirs-per-level

+Default: 3 -- How many directories per level will be used.

+--workload-table

+Default: None - Provide a user-specified workload table controlling the mix of random operations.

+--report-interval

+Default: 0 -- Report counters over a user-specified interval.

+--random-distribution

+default: uniform -- filename access distribution is random uniform, but with this parameter set to "gaussian" you can create a non-uniform distribution of file access.
+This is useful for caching and cache tiering systems.

+--mean-velocity

+default: 0.0 -- By default, a non-uniform random filename distribution is stationary over time, but with this parameter you can make the mean "move" at a specified velocity (i.e. the file number mean will shift by this much for every operation, modulo the maximum number of files.

+--gaussian-stddev

+Default: 1000.0 -- For gaussian filename distribution, this parameter controls with width of the bell curve.
+As you increase this parameter past the cache space in your caching layer, the probability of a cache hit will go down.

+--create_stddevs-ahead

+Default: 3.0 -- This parameter is for cache tiering testing.
 It allows creates to "lead" all other operations, so that we can create a high probability that read files will be in the set of "hot files".
-Otherwise, most read accesses with non-uniform filename distribution will result  in "file not found" errors. (default 3.0)
+Otherwise, most read accesses with non-uniform filename distribution will result  in "file not found" errors.

--p|--pause
+--pause

-Parameter allows to specify pause file.
-If this file exists, fs-drift won't perform any I/O operations. (default /var/tmp/pause)
+Default: /var/tmp/pause -- Parameter allows to specify pause file.
+If this file exists, fs-drift won't perform any I/O operations.
+NOT IMPLEMENTED YET